Easy Overnight Sourdough Bread Recipe

 - 10 g fine sea salt

 - To make the levain: Mix together the starter, flour and water in a small jar or container until a paste forms.
 Cover and allow to ripen at room temperature for 6-8 hours.
-Usually I do this in the morning, and by the time I come home from work, the levain is ready.
-The levain will be very bubbly and will have tripled in size.
+Usually I do this in the evening so that I can bake the next morning.
+The levain will be very bubbly and will have doubled in size.

 - In a large mixing bowl, mix together the levain, water and flours until a shaggy dough forms.
 Using your hands, continue to knead and pinch the dough until all the flour is incorporated.
 Cover and let the mixture sit for 1 hour.
 This is an important step as it allows the flour to be completely hydrated by the water, known as the autolyse.